 We start with a quick revision of learning in the first school and move onto classroom instructions, classroom vocabulary and introducing the negative so pupils can express what they do and don't have in their classroom or pencil case.

 We look at school with subjects and timetable and pupils learn to give their opinion with reasons.
+We also look at the French school system and how it differs from our own.

 We start by looking at hobbies and specifically musical instruments before we look into wider hobbies.
 We use the authentic text of 'Asterix' to create our own comic stories showing what we have learnt.

 We study weather and look at appropriate clothing and introduce the third person.
+We also research the clothing culture of France with its world famous brands.